Breast Reconstruction after Mastectomy

 Latissimus flap back scar

-Back scar following a Latissimus flap breast reconstruction
+Back scar after a Latissimus flap breast reconstruction

 Breast Reconstruction with Latissimus Flap and Tissue Expander on Side affected by Radiation Therapy.
 Opposite side reconstructed with Tissue Expander and Wise pattern mastectomy.